 - Prepare pastry: Roll out the pie dough to an 11″ circle and line a 9” pie plate, crimp the edges as desired.
 Place in the freezer to firm up for 10-20 minutes.

-- To make the filling: Whisk together the maple sugar, cornstarch and salt in a bowl.
-Add in 4 eggs and leftover egg yolk (leftover from egg white used to brush the crust), cream, maple syrup, and extracts.
+- To make the filling: Whisk together the maple sugar (or brown sugar), cornstarch and salt in a bowl.
+Add in the 4 eggs and leftover egg yolk (leftover from egg white used to brush the crust), cream, maple syrup, and extracts.
 Strain the mixture twice.
-Then, whisk in the buttermilk at the very end
+Then, whisk in the buttermilk at the very end to prevent any curdling.

-- Slowly pour the filling into the baked crust.
+- Slowly pour the thickened filling into the baked crust.

 - Place the pie onto your oven’s middle rack and bake it for 40-45 minutes, or until the custard has puffed about 2” from the edge but still slightly wobbly (not watery) in the middle.
 The pie should have a temperature of 180º.